Family Law

 Conclusion

-Florida's new legislation has altered the map to give fathers equal rights, whatever their marital status.
-Without doubt, the "Good Dad" bill shows progress for thousands of unwed fathers who want real relationships with their children.
+The Good Dad Act Florida has altered the map to give fathers equal rights, whatever their marital status.
+Without doubt, this new law for fathers in Florida shows progress for thousands of unmarried fathers who want real relationships with their children.
 Notwithstanding that, rights exist only when we are willing to establish and exercise them properly.

 Fathers should take charge of custody matters before issues arise.
 You retain control by keeping detailed records, following court orders to the letter, and talking respectfully with the other parent.
 Your consistent presence in your child's life proves your steadfast dedication to parenting substantially.